⏱️ 4 minute read

 The "theoretical" value of all work performed, regardless of whether it is billable or billed.
 This field answers the question: "What would this work be worth if we billed for everything at our standard rate?"

-On Fixed Price projects, the Value of Service can be compared to Revenue (from the Fixed Price) to determine if the project has “overserviced” or not, and therefore if the pricing model was a good choice.
-Comparing Revenue with the Value of Service will also reveal any “offset” introduced by Manual Revenue Recognition or Revenue Locking.
+On Fixed Price projects, the Value of Service can be compared to Revenue (from the Fixed Price) to determine whether the project has "over serviced" or not, and therefore whether the pricing model was a good choice.
+Comparing Revenue with the Value of Service will also reveal any "offset" introduced by Manual Revenue Recognition or Revenue Locking.

 Snapshots: The "Data Timeline" of Your Project